 - are not linked to specific method systems.

-Note: although commercially available control materials are screened for hepatitis antigens and HIV antibodies, control materials should still be handled with precautions since they contain biological materials and could contain infectious agents.
+Note: Although commercially available control materials are screened for hepatitis antigens and HIV antibodies, they should still be handled with precautions since they contain biological materials and could contain infectious agents.